 Figure 8.
 Temperature dependence of the experimental MT behaviour for diradical 3.

-Compound 3 in solution
+Spin exchange in solutions of diradical 3

 The EPR spectrum of monoradical 2 showed three lines with relative intensities 1:1:1 from the coupling of the unpaired electron with the 14N atom and this pattern was independent of the temperature (see Figure S1).
 In contrast, the EPR spectrum of diradical 3 shows five lines, indicating that there is a strong intramolecular spin exchange interaction J>>aN between the two nitroxides.6,7b,7c In addition, the relative intensity and linewidths change upon cooling from 380 to 240 K (Figure 9).
 This clearly shows that the intramolecular exchange interaction is modulated by the temperature.

 In flexible diradicals like 3, magnetic exchange interactions J critically depends on the frequency of collisions of the spin-bearing functional groups.
 Consequently, the EPR spectra are dependent on the conformational space that can be accessed by the two nitroxides, relative energies of the effective conformations and the rates of conformational changes.
-The EPR spectra are thus affected by the temperature, viscosity and nature of solvent.
-Two limiting cases are typically considered: a) in conformations with the two nitroxides far away from each other and the magnitude of J smaller than the hyperfine coupling constant with N nuclei, aN, i.e. |J| << |aN|, the spectrum of the biradical is similar to that of two independent monoradicals exhibiting three lines separated by the hyperfine coupling constant aN with relative intensities of 1:1:1; b) in conformations with the two nitroxides close to each other and therefore |J| >> |aN|, the spectrum consists in a five-line hyperfine pattern with aN/2 separation and relative intensities of 1:2:3:2:1.
+The EPR spectra are thus affected by the temperature, viscosity and the nature of the solvent.
+Two limiting cases are typically considered: a) in conformations with the two nitroxides far away from each other and the magnitude of J smaller than the hyperfine coupling constant with nitrogen nuclei, aN, i.e. |J| << |aN|, the spectrum of the biradical is similar to that of two independent monoradicals exhibiting three lines separated by the hyperfine coupling constant aN with relative intensities of 1:1:1; b) in conformations with the two nitroxides close to each other and therefore |J| >> |aN|, the spectrum consists of a five-line hyperfine pattern with aN/2 separations between the lines and relative intensities of 1:2:3:2:1.
 Commonly, the dynamics of thermally activated intramolecular electron-spin exchange in flexible nitroxide biradicals in low viscosity solutions are simulated in terms of a three-conformation model (or the cage model), firstly proposed by Luckhurst and further developed by Parmon et al. where three main molecular states are considered: conformation A, |J| << |aN| or |J| = 0 and two other conformations (B and C), where the radical centers are exchange coupled.
 This is necessary to explain the deviation of the relative intensities in the hyperfine pattern from the 1:2:3:2:1 ratio when the widths of all five lines become equal.
-However, the spectra of diradical 3 in toluene are simpler and can be explained by co-existence of just two conformations: one with |J| >> |aN|, and another one with |J| << |aN|, with different rates of interconversion between them.
+However, the spectra of diradical 3 in toluene are simpler and can be explained by the co-existence of just two conformations: one with |J| >> |aN|, and another one with |J| << |aN|, with different rates of interconversion between them.
 This is the minimum number of effective conformations that is sufficient to adequately describe the lineshape, corresponding to the two limiting cases described above.

-At 380 K (Figure 9), the rate of interconversion between them is fast and hence the frequency of radical collisions is high.
+At 380 K (Figure 9), the rate of interconversion between the two conformations is fast and hence the frequency of radical collisions is high.
 In these conditions, the electron-spin exchange interaction is rapidly modulated (fast exchange, |J| >> |aN|), and we are very close to the fast exchange limit because the spectrum shows five lines with almost identical linewidth and close to the 1:2:3:2:1 intensity ratio.
 As the temperature is gradually lowered from 380 to 240 K, the alternate (2nd and 4th) lines broaden and disappear.
 At low temperatures, molecular motions slow down and hence the rate of interconversion between effective conformations becomes slow.
 At 240 K the frequency of collisions is very low and the spectrum is not affected by spin exchange interactions showing only three lines with 1:1:1 relative intensities.